Potential and obstacles of agriculture in Italy

 - Many local crops and varieties cultivated in Italy can adapt to climate change and there is a presence of low input crops.

 - Moreover, there is quite a high availability of business models for the diversification of rural incomes.
-They allow to add value to local production and products, with agritourism activities, educational farms, direct sales, renewable energy production, use of by-products and waste for biobased industrial activities.
+They add value to local production and products, with agritourism activities, educational farms, direct sales, renewable energy production, use of by-products and waste for bio-based industrial activities.

-- In conclusion there is a new potential offered by urban and peri-urban agriculture and by indoor and vertical agriculture.
+- In conclusion there is potential offered by urban and peri-urban agriculture and by indoor and vertical agriculture.

 The main obstacles of agriculture In Italy

-- On the other hand, the large presence of marginal, abandoned and degraded land, which is more exposed to the problems generated by climate change and the impacts generated by the proximity of infrastructure, housing and industrial plants is definitely a problem to work on.
+- On the other hand, there is a large presence of marginal, abandoned and degraded land.
+This is more exposed to the problems generated by climate change and impacted by the proximity of infrastructure, housing and industrial plants.

 - There is a high consumption of agricultural land for the construction of new buildings and new infrastructure.

-- Moreover, an abandonment of rural areas is noticed due to the limited profitability of agricultural activities and the low presence of services, especially in mountainous areas, accompanied, in some other limited areas, by an excessive concentration of monocultures and intensive livestock farming.
+- Moreover, there is an abandonment of rural areas due to the limited profitability of agricultural activities and the low presence of services, especially in mountainous areas, accompanied, in some other limited areas, by an excessive concentration of monocultures and intensive livestock farming.

 - Volatility in the prices of agricultural products and increased competition from agricultural products from global markets, with lower quality, safety and controls.

-- The local agricultural products marketing and sales chain is weak and not enough organised.
+- The local agricultural products marketing and sales chain is weak and unorganised.

 - There is still a lack of technical capacity and innovation to respond to new agricultural challenges: climate change, water scarcity and the presence of non-native pests and plants.